randellhodges/Cura-EmbedSnapshotPlugin/README.md

 ### How do I work this thing?

-A menu option, "Thumbnail Settings", will be added until the Extenions menu.
+A menu option, "Thumbnail Settings", will be added to the Extensions menu.
 You can chose the "Configure Thumbnail Settings" option to enable/disable.

 Enabled: Turn on/off the plugin